tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 Based on these properties, clients SHOULD prefer lookups via Designated DoH Servers over obfuscated mecahnisms whenever possible.
-Servers can encourgage this by setting large TTLs for SVCB or HTTPSSVC records and using longer TTLs for responses returned by their Designated DoH Server endpoints which can be more confident they have accurate addressing informaton.
+Servers can encourgage this by setting large TTLs for SVCB records and using longer TTLs for responses returned by their Designated DoH Server endpoints which can be more confident they have accurate addressing informaton.